jeckman/YouTube-Downloader/README.txt

 PHP Scripts to download videos from YouTube.

+Your server MUST be able to connect to the youtube data servers via IPv6 - if your server uses ipv4 google will not allow the download to occur.

+(If you want to use this script on localhost, just comment out the curlsetopt for ipresolve in the curl.php file).

 First, you can manually visit a web form (the index.php file), enter a YouTube video id, and get in return a list of links showing the various formats in which that video can be downloaded.
 You can simply choose "save link as" or the